markoleptic/EncounterPlanner/README.md

 -   Target frames automatically receive a glow border for targeted assignments.
 -   Simulate reminders for plan from the main window.

-**Validation System**
+**Other**

+-   **In Game Tutorial**: The optional interactive tutorial walks you through the key features of Encounter Planner.
+-   **Extensive User Guide**: Every part of the addon is documented.
--   Assignments failed to import?
+-   **Validation System**: Assignments failed to import?
 Any issues you should be aware of are logged to a small window at the bottom of the main window.
 They are automatically resolved if possible.

-**Extensive User Guide**

--   Every part of the addon is documented in the [wiki](https://github.com/markoleptic/EncounterPlanner/wiki/User-Guide).

 ## FAQ